Cambridge Healthtech Institute ’s 2nd Annual

 In industrial biotech (citric acid separation, amino-acids purification), complexity of ion exchange phenomena has been modeled and fairly predicted.
 However, as molecules in biopharma represent a higher degree of complexity, they challenge the rigorous

 description of ion exchange phenomena involved in their isolation.
 We will show how to deal with complexity of molecules and ion exchange to bring on hand modeling and consequently a rigorous and competitive design of industrial biopharma processes.

 SC6: Flocculation, Precipitation and Crystallization for DSP of Biopharmaceuticals

 Alois Jungbauer, PhD, Professor, Department of Biotechnology, University of Natural Resources Life Science, Vienna, Austria and Austrian Centre of Industrial Biotechnology

-much higher titers as in the past precipitation, flocculation, and crystallization again became very attractive.
+higher titers as in the past precipitation, flocculation, and crystallization again became very attractive.
 These techniques are and will be integrated into existing processes to intensify them.
-These methods are progressively integrated
+These methods are progressively integrated to new

 *Separate registration required.

 8:25 Chairperson’s Opening Remarks